 John K Goldberg, our father, was born in Kansas City, Missouri.
 His family emigrated from present-day Lithuania to the United States in the late 1800s.
-GOLDBERG (changed from PLOTKIN - see Louis Goldberg section, below) is his paternal side, GINSBERG the maternal.
+GOLDBERG (changed from PLOTNIK - see Louis Goldberg section, below) is his paternal side, GINSBERG the maternal.

 Most of the GOLDBERG family settled in Chicago, Kansas City, Akron, and eastern Pennsylvania (Pittsburgh and Johnstown).
 The GINSBERG family moved to Kansas City and Cleveland.
 We've been told the GOLDBERG and GINSBERG families were acquainted before arriving in the US; we cannot confirm this information.

 Our current research focuses on the families once they arrived in the United States.
 Lithuanian history will be added in the future, along with any new stories about our family.

 A brief history of each of the American GOLDBERG and GINSBERG families follows.
 Please look at the family trees in each section to learn whether you may be related.
 The family trees in this section include: GOLDBERG, GINSBERG, and BLOCK families.

 If you are related to the family, please send us stories or old photos that we can include on the website.